gonzalo180409/IA_OpenSource2/README.md

 6: Execute the following command: docker run --rm -it --network="<nombre_de_la_red>" -v /.../IA_OpenSource2/montaje/Resources:/Proy/Resources dockerfile

+(Make sure you use your own docker network and your own path /.../)

 7: Inside the container execute the following commands:

 poetry shell